jordanopensource/awesome-jordan/README.md

   * [C# Algorithms](https://github.com/aalhour/C-Sharp-Algorithms) - Portable class-library of 35+ Data Structures and 30+ Algorithms.
   * [CryptoN](https://github.com/tamimsalem/CryptoN) - A simple library that makes it easier to do essential crypto tasks.
 A bit stale.
+  * [EasyFacebook](https://github.com/Yazan1983/EasyFacebook) - A .NET framework to connect to Facebook API and consume Facebook services
   * [RRTM](https://github.com/BaselAriqat/RRTM) - Simulate probablistic path finding algorithms (RRT) and its variation (not in active development).

 ## D